omgnetwork/omgnetwork.github.io/docs/in-flight-exits.md

 ```

 ## Piggybacking IFE Output
 Piggybacking is when a user will place a bond on a UTXO involved in an in-flight exit.
 They are claiming that they have rightful ownership of this UTXO and would like to receive these funds when the exit settles.
+The `outputIndex` being the position of the UTXO in the transaction's outputs that is being piggybacked.

+Behind the scenes, the `Payment Exit Game` contract's `piggybackInFlightExitOnOutput()` method is called while also commiting a bond to the piggyback.

 ```js
 rootChain.piggybackInFlightExitOnOutput({